 Amex Offers is a program run by American Express where you can earn bonus points, discounts, and other perks for making purchases with select retailers.
 Different cards are targeted for different offers, so it pays to have as many American Express cards as possible, so you can maximize the offers you have access to.
 Some offers are widely targeted, while others are much more narrowly targeted.

 There are cards with annual fees that are worth holding onto long term, though the best of both worlds is to apply for a card with no annual fee, so you can keep it long term and use it for Amex Offers.
 The way I see it, Amex Offers turn many of these cards from no annual fee cards to cards that basically pay you for holding onto them.

-- The Hilton Honors American Express Card with no annual fee (Rates & Fees) gives you Honors Silver status for as long as you have the card
+- The Hilton Honors Card from American Express Card (review) offers Honors Silver status for as long as you have the card, all with no annual fee (Rates & Fees)

-- The incredible Blue Business® Plus Credit Card from American Express with no annual fee (Rates & Fees) offers 2x Membership Rewards points on the first $50,000 spent annually, making this the best card for everyday, non-bonused spend
+- The Blue Business® Plus Credit Card from American Express (review) offers 2x Membership Rewards points on the first $50,000 spent every calendar year (1x points after that), all with no annual fee (Rates & Fees)